Why Aren’t Facebook’s Emergency Measures in Place All the Time?

 Subscribe on:

-Galloway: If they traded off security for letting people do it, or they traded off revenues for allowing it to happen, there’s going to be hell to pay.
+Galloway: If [Facebook] traded off security for letting people do it, or it traded off revenues for allowing it to happen, there’s going to be hell to pay.
 When dad and mom get home, it is going to be ugly.

 Swisher: Except if it leads to a Trump win.
 Because Trump will do nothing.